NA-MIC/ProjectWeek/PW30_2019_GranCanaria/README.md

 ﻿![PW30](PW30-500px.png)
 ## Welcome to the web page for the 30th Project Week!
-The 30th NA-MIC Project Week will be held during the week of January 28 - February 1, 2019 and is hosted by [Universidad de Las Palmas de Gran Canaria](https://www.ulpgc.es/).
+The 30th NA-MIC Project Week will be held during the week of January 28 - February 1, 2019 at [Universidad de Las Palmas de Gran Canaria](https://www.ulpgc.es/).

 Please read about our experience in running these events since 2005: [Increasing the Impact of Medical Image Computing Using Community-Based Open-Access Hackathons: the NA-MIC and 3D Slicer Experience](http://www.spl.harvard.edu/publications/item/view/3004).